 Fresh Strawberry Cobbler

 Why does strawberry shortcake get all the fun?
-There’s something magic about baked fruit that softens in the oven as it releases all of its juices and mingles with a flaky biscuit topping.
+There’s something magic about baked fruit that softens in the oven as it releases all of its flavor and mingles with a flaky biscuit topping.
 This rustic dessert is total comfort every time.

 Season’s Best